microsoft/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 3. The Microsoft team presents their proposed solution to the customer
 4. The customer makes one of the objections from the list of objections
 5. The Microsoft team responds to the objection
 6. The customer team gives feedback to the Microsoft team
 7. Tables switch roles and repeat Steps 2–6

 ##  Wrap-up

-Timeframe: 15 minutes
+Time frame: 15 minutes

 Directions: Tables reconvene with the larger group to hear a facilitator or SME share the preferred solution for the case study.